-Prepared by A. Rae Simpson, Ph.D., Raising Teens is the culmination of a groundbreaking initiative within the Center to pull together current research on the parenting of adolescents and to distill from it key messages for the media, policy makers, practitioners, and parents.
+The most widely known report from the Harvard Parenting Project is Raising Teens: A Synthesis of Research and a Foundation for Action.
+Prepared by A. Rae Simpson, Ph.D., Raising Teens is the culmination of a groundbreaking initiative within the CHC to pull together current research on the parenting of adolescents and to distill from it key messages for the media, policy makers, practitioners, and parents.

-You will find, for example, a set of Five Basics of Parenting Adolescents, with a list of strategies for each.
+These central ideas, which cut across a broad range of disciplinary and cultural perspectives, are encapsulated in clear, short charts and summaries within the report.
+For example, a set of Five Basics of Parenting Adolescents, with a list of strategies for each.
 Also featured is a list of Ten Tasks of Adolescence, which delineates the main aspects of adolescent development that parents and other adults need to be aware of and support.